-To edit a Set record, just simply click - to open the editor for editing.
+To edit a Set record, just simply click is to open the editor for editing.
 Select the records from the list.
 To remove the records, uncheck them in the same way.
+Check Null or Empty Set to set the value as Null or an empty set.